itay-bardugo/whatsapp_tracker/README.md

 * [Google Chrome](https://www.google.com/chrome)
-* [Chromedriver](https://chromedriver.chromium.org/downloads) - as far as I know, it should be as the same version of your GoogleChrome browser. extract the zip and keep the path to the file, you will need to send it as an input to the software
+* [Chromedriver](https://chromedriver.chromium.org/downloads) - as far as I know, it should be as the same version of your GoogleChrome browser. extract the zip and keep the path of the file, you will need to send it as an input to the software

 ### Installation